thin-edge/thin-edge.io/docs/src/operate/telemetry/data-model.md

 %%te%% uses **mosquitto** to consume and provide telemetry data.
 All telemetry data are reflected with specific MQTT topics and payload in JSON format.

 %%te%% assumes **mosquitto** is configured in a secure manner, to avoid any inappropriate access to %%te%% topics and payload.
 Any malicious access to the broker can hazard %%te%% and all connected devices.
 Mosquitto provides a wide range of authentication and access control options.
-For more details see _Authentication_ and _ACL_ (Access Control List) in [mosquitto documentation](https://mosquitto.org/man/mosquitto-conf-5.html).
+For more details see _Authentication_ and _ACL_ (Access Control List) in the [mosquitto documentation](https://mosquitto.org/man/mosquitto-conf-5.html).

 ### Telemetry Data on MQTT